HamStudy/examtools-docs/content/docs/cve/cveIn-PersonExamProcess.md

 ## VEC Upload, Licenses and Upgrades:

-Once the VEC has uploaded the batch file from the session, the FCC will process to review the applications and for most approve and issue call signs the same day.
-Once this happens, the applicant should get an email from ExamTools and the FCC on Monday for weekend exams, if everything goes well with EBF upload.
+Once the VEC has uploaded the batch file from the session, the FCC will start the process of reviewing the applications and issuing call signs.
+Once this happens, the applicant should receive an email from ExamTools and the FCC, if everything goes well with the EBF upload.
 The email from the FCC comes overnight with a link to the official license.
 The applicant should download the license from the link, maybe rename it something other than what it is called (just a long string of numbers starting with their FRN) and save it in a place where they can find it again.
 They may choose to print out a copy and keep it with their radio.

-Those who upgraded can use their existing call sign appended with /AG (General) or /AE (Extra) right now to try out their new privileges.
-Those who do not have a license will need to wait until their call sign appears in the ULS which should be sometime during the day.
+Those who upgraded can use their existing call sign appended with /AG (General) or /AE (Extra) to immediately start using their new privileges.
+Those who do not have a license will need to wait until their call sign appears in the ULS.
 Occasionally, applicants need to wait an additional day or two while their application is in review.

-The FCC issues call signs during business hours Monday through Friday.
-If an applicant tests early enough on a weekday, the applicant could possibly see their application processed the same day, but should expect 5-7 days processing time.
+The FCC issues call signs Monday through Friday and not on weekends nor holidays.

 ## Flow of Applicants through Exam Site: